menu

 • Start introducing your Agile transformation to your customers

-As we suggested in the last article – you can turn the transformation process into a business opportunity and sell it to your clients.
-Show them how beneficial the transformation will be for them as well, whether you’re preparing a new or upgraded set of products/services for your customers, or just transforming your internal processes.
+You can turn the transformation process into a business opportunity and sell it to your clients.
+Show them how beneficial the transformation will be for them as well, whether you’re preparing a new or upgraded set of products/services for your customers or just transforming your internal processes.

 • Focus on finding your weak spots